cmay20/Among-Us-3D/README.md

 This project was developed for my 15-112 Term Project.

-**Among Us 3d** reimagines the game [Among Us](https://www.innersloth.com/games/among-us/) through pseudo-3D graphics and a singleplayer mode with AI.
+**Among Us 3d** reimagines the game [Among Us](https://www.innersloth.com/games/among-us/) with pseudo-3D graphics and a singleplayer mode with AI.

 ### Setup